The British royal family has given us exceptional stories, heroes and villains. Find out about a compelling moment in history here.

-Frederick, Prince of Wales (1707-1751) loved Britain, unlike his Hanover worshipping father King George II and late grandfather George I. Because of this and his habit of playing music through an open window to the crowds Frederick could do no wrong in the Georgian peoples' eyes.
-George II was thought of as dull and lacking intelligence whilst his astute and well-educated wife Caroline of Ansbach was said to rule the country with Robert Walpole, considered as the first Prime Minister of Britain.
+Frederick, Prince of Wales (1707-1751) loved Britain, unlike his Hanover worshipping father, King George II, and late grandfather, George I. Because of this and his habit of playing music through an open window to the crowds, Frederick could do no wrong in the Georgian peoples' eyes.
+George II was thought of as dull and lacking intelligence, whilst his astute and well-educated wife Caroline of Ansbach was said to rule the country with Robert Walpole, considered the first Prime Minister of Britain.

-Augusta’s parents had never had her taught English because they believed that with the House of Hanover as rulers the English would have adopted the German language by the 1730’s so Caroline translated for her and Augusta clutched a doll throughout the wedding.
+Augusta’s parents never taught her English because they believed that with the House of Hanover as rulers the English would have adopted the German language by the 1730s, so Caroline translated for her and Augusta clutched a doll throughout the wedding.

 Augusta was a welcome contrast from Frederick’s parents who openly resented him.
 She was placid, patient, uncomplicated, committed to learning English and she soon realised that by not contradicting or criticising him she could secure Frederick’s affections.
 She was right.
 Augusta understood the value of prizing British products and culture above foreign imports and she became a fashion trendsetter.

-Augusta fell pregnant but the queen did not celebrate, she became obsessed with trying to prove that Frederick was not the child’s father.
-She claimed to others at court that he was impotent and she interviewed his friends in the hope that they would prove her correct.
+Augusta fell pregnant but the queen did not celebrate; rather, she became obsessed with trying to prove that Frederick was not the child’s father.
+She claimed to others at court that he was impotent, and she interviewed his friends in the hope that they would prove her correct.
 She believed that the Wales’ firstborn would be a wechselbag, a changeling, as George II had often suggested about Frederick.

-Caroline frequently questioned Augusta about the more delicate details of her state but the princess frustrated her by offering vague or brief answers.
-In June 1737 Frederick banned his parents from the birth of his first child and he told them that the due date was in October 1737 but Augusta was actually due to give birth in late July into early August.
+Caroline frequently questioned Augusta about the more delicate details of her state, but the princess frustrated her by offering vague or brief answers.
+In June 1737, Frederick banned his parents from the birth of his first child, and he told them that the due date was in October 1737.
+Augusta was actually due to give birth in late July into early August.

 On 31st July the couple was staying at Hampton Court Palace with the king and queen.
-As soon as Princess Augusta went into labour, luckily when she was away from her in-laws, Frederick set his dangerous plan in action.
+As soon as Princess Augusta went into labour, Frederick set his dangerous plan into action.
 He endangered his wife and their unborn child’s lives to ensure that his heir was not born under his parents’ roof.

-The St. James’ Palace staff were not prepared for visitors or the situation they faced and so Augusta gave birth between two sheets at around eleven that night and the newborn was wrapped in a napkin.
+The St. James’ Palace staff were not prepared for visitors, and so Augusta gave birth between two sheets at around eleven that night, and the newborn was wrapped in a napkin.
 Miraculously both mother and daughter were unharmed by the dramatic journey.

 Queen Caroline was alerted to the Wales’ departure and sped to St. James' Palace.
 She was apparently rather pleased that Augusta had borne “a poor, ugly little she-mouse.”